IustinDragan/IustinDragan/README.md

 - 🔭 I’m currently working at Endava as Automation Tester <img src = "https://camo.githubusercontent.com/63371d36886ee658f5a97401f393e1ab1684b2fd3de674b8f5efc7d410b2a3d0/68747470733a2f2f6d656469612e67697068792e636f6d2f6d656469612f57556c706c634d704f43456d5447427442572f67697068792e676966" width="100">
 - 🌱 I’m currently learning everything about Automation Testing and .Net Development
-- 👯 I’m looking to collaborate on .Net projects, as Automation Tester but I'm also interested to work on development side.
+- 👯 I’m looking to develop my skills as Automation Tester on .Net projects but I'm also interested to work on development side.
 - 💬 Ask me about anything, I am happy to help
 - ⚡ Fun fact: I like to learn new things, I like to challenge myself and I really like pizza 🍕
 <br>